saona-raimundo/preexplorer/README.md

 For more, see the folder [examples](https://github.com/rasa200/preexplorer/tree/master/examples).

+# Warning

+For now, this crate is Windows only, because of extensions in file name.
+Help wanted.

 # Installation

 - Download and [install gnuplot](http://www.gnuplot.info/download.html), a command line engine for plotting.
 (Note that the gnuplot project has nothing to do with GNU).